gene1wood/fork-github-repo/README.rst

    with the ``public_repo`` scope allowed
 -  ``repo_dir`` : The directory path to the directory containing all your cloned repos.
 If this isn't defined, ``/tmp`` is used.
+-  ``organization_name`` : The organization to fork on it, this will replace the fork from the users repo.

 Examples
 ========